njitacm/hacknjit-2025/notes.md

 # HackNJIT 2025 Planning Notes

+Updates:
+* make sure to change "(posted soon)" to "(linked above)" in the FAQs when DevPost is created

 Theme / graphics:
 * Green and gray theme
 * Green = environment, gray = concrete (human activity)